b3-it/Magento-Faq/README.markdown

 * Every entry can be enabled/disabled individually
 * German, Dutch and Russian Localization
 * SEO-friendly URLs
+* Meta-Information for FAQ items

 Open Feature Requests
 ----------------

 * Sorting of FAQ items within a category
-* Add Meta-Information for FAQ items (like for products)

 Contributions are highly appreciated.